openhive-network/tx-inspector/README.md

     <td rowspan="5">Authority</td>
     <td>Authority accounts specify which account's authority is required for the transaction.</td>
     <td>Authority accounts (link to more account information)</td>
-    <td>Account name included in required authorities for the transaction.
+    <td>Account names included in required authorities for the transaction.
 By clicking on the account name, users are seamlessly redirected to our block explorer application, providing access to detailed account information.</td>
   </tr>
   <tr>
     <td rowspan="4">Authority type indicates one of the four possible authority types based on the account's authorities and public key.</td>